 - Native Plant Sale

 On the first Saturday of May each year, we hold a Native Plant Sale with the aim of improving the health of our environment as these plants are spread through the community.
 Everyone is invited to shop our sale for inexpensive, lovely, low-maintenance plants that help restore biodiversity and purify stormwater.
 Learn more about the Native Plant Sale.

 - Fall Open House

-We host an open house during Calvin College's Family Weekend each October.
+We host an open house during Calvin University's Family Weekend each October.
 Everyone is welcome to stop in the Bunker Interpretive Center, create some of our favorite nature art projects, and go for a hike on our scenic trails.
 Learn more about the Fall Open House.